hamidrezakhodajou/MRDC-CNN/README.md

 # Source code and Implementation

 Implementation of MRDC-CNN is performed on TensorFlow framework with Python language.
-Source code to train is *Train.py* in companion with *Network.py* as a subroutine contaning the structure of MRDC-CNN.
+Source code to train is *Train.py* in companion with *Network.py* as a subroutine containing the structure of MRDC-CNN.
 The source code used ML libraries of both Keras and PyTorch.

 # Test data